PricelessToolkit/MailBoxGuard/README.md

 | LORA RST    | 14   | 23          | 23   | 23   | 23   |
 | LORA DIO0   | 26   | 26          | 26   | 26   | 26   |

-## Setting up WIFI and LoRa in the gateway
+## Setting up WIFI and LoRa in the Gateway
 - Firmware `LoRa_Gateway_MQTT_JSON.ino`
 - Configuration File `config.h`
 - The LoRa settings in the gateway and in the sensor must match.